CeliaPires/spotify-tracks/README.md

 | **time_signature** | an estimated time signature.
 The time signature (meter) is a notational convention to specify how many beats are in each bar (or measure).
 The time signature ranges from 3 to 7 indicating time signatures of 3/4, to 7/4. |
 | **track_genre** | The genre in which the track belongs |

+##  Ethics, GDPR, and Compliance

+### Data Ethics
+While this dataset focuses on audio features and metadata of Spotify tracks, ethical considerations still apply.
+We have ensured that the use of the dataset aligns with ethical AI and machine learning principles, including fairness, transparency, and accountability.

+### GDPR & Personal Data
+This dataset does not contain any personally identifiable information (PII) or user data, and therefore is **not subject to GDPR** (General Data Protection Regulation) in its current form.
+However, if combined with user data (e.g., listening history, recommendations), in the future we will ensure that permissions, storage and use of the data complies with GDPR

+### Legal Usage
+The dataset originates from publicly accessible Spotify metadata but does not include raw audio.
+Any changes to the data set we would ensure that;
+- it complies with Spotify’s [Developer Terms of Service](https://developer.spotify.com/terms/)
+- There is no attempt to redistribute the dataset as-is or claim ownership of the data

+### Compliance Considerations
+- There is  no attempt to reverse-engineering or using the data in a way that violates Spotify's API terms or copyright laws.
+-  Licensing rules have been adhered to in the event this dataset is used alongside other music-related content or services.
+- If deploying models using this dataset (e.g., in production systems), we will document data sources and ensure data lineage is clear and compliant with relevant regulations.